Post

 Example: RL Circuit

-The current $I$ in the circuit causes a voltage drop $RI$ across the resistor.
+The current $I$ in the circuit causes a voltage drop of $RI$ across the resistor.

-The current $I$ in the circuit causes a voltage drop $LI’=L\ dI/dt$ across the inductor.
+The current $I$ in the circuit causes a voltage drop of $LI’=L\ dI/dt$ across the inductor.

 Kirchhoff’s Voltage Law (KVL)